 It is possible that the other driver did not drink enough alcohol to warrant a drunken driving charge from the police.
-However, if you and your attorney can show that the driver did have a couple of drinks before getting behind the wheel, you may be able to show that even a small amount of alcohol caused the other driver to make an error while driving, which is a sign of negligence.
+However, if you and your proactive lawyer in Clearwater can show that the driver did have a couple of drinks before getting behind the wheel, you may be able to show that even a small amount of alcohol caused the other driver to make an error while driving, which is a sign of negligence.

 When hiring the Distasio Law Firm to represent you in a personal injury case, trust that we will work tirelessly on your behalf to seek the fairest possible settlement.
 We are ready to negotiate with the insurance company on your behalf, seeking the compensation you deserve.